primer/react/docs/content/core-concepts.md

 title: Core Concepts
 ---

-This document aims to discuss some of the core concepts of building with Primer Components.
+This document aims to discuss some of the core concepts of building with Primer React Components.

 ## Responsive props
 It's really easy to set different values for most of our component props based on screen size!
 We take advantage of [styled-system](https://github.com/styled-system/styled-system)'s responsive props API in our components.